Towing Capacity Guide

 Can I Tow a Trailer with My Car?

-Many cars are rated to tow a trailer, having a tow capacity provided by the manufacturer.
-Full-size sedans and other larger cars often have some towing capacity, while compact and sub-compact cars may not.
+Yes, many cars can tow a trailer, as long as they have the right towing equipment and tow rating.
+Automobile towing capacities are rated by the manufacturer.
+Full-size sedans and other larger cars are often rated for some level of towing, while compact and sub-compact cars may not be.

 To learn if your car can tow a trailer, refer to the owner's manual.
 Whether your car is rated to tow a trailer or not, CURT likely offers a custom receiver hitch for your make and model, even if it is only used for attaching a bike rack or cargo carrier.

 How to Increase Towing Capacity

 Increasing towing capacity can be accomplished with a variety of accessories, but it is important to always abide by the lowest-rated towing component.

 The best way to increase tow capacity is to purchase towing accessories that match your vehicle's existing ratings.
 In other words, don't limit your potential with a low-rated hitch or ball mount.
 Additionally, you may consider a weight distribution hitch as a means of optimizing capacity.

 Is the GVWR the actual weight of a vehicle?

 No, the GVWR is not necessarily the actual weight of a vehicle.
 The GVWR (Gross Vehicle Weight Rating) is a prescribed weight limit from the vehicle manufacturer, indicating the total amount the vehicle can weigh to operate safely.